SSL Is an Essential Part of Your Digital Marketing Strategy and User Experience

-Therefore, it’s no surprise that more than half of website browsing is now done on secure (HTTPS) sites, and the volume of secure website traffic is rising consistently.
+Therefore, it’s no surprise that more than half of all website browsing is now done on secure (HTTPS) sites, and the volume of secure website traffic is rising consistently.
 In fact, the majority of the world’s most visited websites use HTTPS protocols.

 At LaFleur, we recognize that your audience expects privacy and safety while browsing your website.
 We also know that search engines like Google are encouraging increased security online.
-We provide all of our clients with an authenticated SSL certificate on their website, and you should have one too.
+We provide all of our clients with an authenticated SSL certificate on their website — and we believe you should have one too.

 What Is SSL?

-SSL stands for “Secure Sockets Layer” and is basically a type of security protocol that encrypts data being sent between a server (like the one hosting your website) and a user.
+SSL stands for “Secure Sockets Layer” and is a type of security protocol that encrypts data being sent between a server (like the one hosting your website) and a user.
 You may have also heard of TLS, which stands for “Transport Layer Security.”
 It’s a newer, more secure protocol.
-Although there seem to be more acronyms associated with online security every day, most people simply refer to the latest in website security as “SSL” because it has been around since the 1990s, becoming fairly familiar to most regular internet users during that time.
+Although there seem to be more acronyms associated with online security every day, most people simply refer to the latest in website security as “SSL” because the term has been around since the 1990s, becoming fairly familiar to most regular internet users during that time.

-In order to take advantage of these security protocols, you need an SSL certificate — a file housed in your website’s root directory.
+To take advantage of these security protocols, you need an SSL certificate, which is a file housed in your website’s root directory.
 This file authenticates your identity and provides a unique key that is used for encrypting and decrypting transmitted information.
-Your certificate comes from a trusted outside party who verifies your identity in order to validate the certificate.
+Your certificate comes from a trusted outside party that verifies your identity to validate the certificate.

 Right, But What Is SSL?

 It’s easy to get lost in the nuts and bolts of protocols, certificates, and cryptographic keys.
-Luckily, there’s a very simple way to explain SSL.
-If a site has an SSL certificate, most major browsers will show you that it is secure with the icon of a padlock:
+Luckily, there’s a very simple way to explain SSL: if a site has an SSL certificate, most major browsers will indicate that it is secure by showing a padlock icon.

-Similarly, secure sites will have “HTTPS” in front of their URL instead of “HTTP”; however, a site that begins with HTTPS can still be insecure if its certificate is not authenticated or it is using older versions of the protocols.
-Usually, browsers will indicate this with a different icon, such as red X over a padlock or an exclamation point:
+Similarly, secure sites will have “HTTPS” in front of their URL instead of “HTTP.”
+However, a site that begins with HTTPS can still be insecure if its certificate is not authenticated or if it’s using older versions of the protocols.
+Usually, browsers will indicate this with a different icon, such as a red “X” over a padlock or an exclamation point:

-- It encrypts sensitive information that users submit on forms, such as their name, email, phone number, and details about why they are contacting you.
+- They encrypt sensitive information that users submit on forms — such as their name, email, phone number, and details about why they are contacting you.

 In addition, securing your website has several hidden benefits that are not talked about as much.
 Below, we’ll discuss some of the major reasons to utilize a higher degree of online security.

-Back in 2014, Google made an official announcement that HTTPS is a ranking factor for search engine results placement.
-While it appears to currently function more like a tiebreaker in most search results, Google has indicated that “over time, we may decide to strengthen it because we’d like to encourage all website owners to switch from HTTP to HTTPS to keep everyone safe on the web.”
+Back in 2014, Google announced that HTTPS is a ranking factor for website placements on search engine results pages (SERPs).
+While it currently appears to function more like a tiebreaker in most search results, Google has indicated that “over time, we may decide to strengthen it because we’d like to encourage all website owners to switch from HTTP to HTTPS to keep everyone safe on the web.”

-This is in line with other Google policies in the past that follow user trends, such as making mobile responsiveness a ranking factor.
-Since more than half of users are now actively browsing secure sites and clearly indicating their desire for increased privacy and security online, Google may make a stronger push to reward sites that are secure like they did around the time that mobile traffic surpassed desktop traffic.
+This is in line with other Google policies in the past that follow user trends, such as incorporating mobile responsiveness as a ranking factor in their algorithm.
+Since more than half of all users are now actively browsing secure sites and clearly indicating their desire for increased privacy and security online, Google may make a stronger push to reward sites that are secure — much like they did around the time that mobile traffic surpassed desktop traffic.

 You Can Advertise Your SSL Certificate

-Even though people are browsing secure sites, that doesn’t necessarily mean that they understand what it really means.
+Even though people are browsing secure sites, that doesn’t necessarily mean they understand what that means.
 Having an SSL certificate gives you additional leverage on important pages.
 In particular, dedicated landing pages will benefit from an added, explicit trust symbol.

-For example, if you offer a free ebook in exchange for someone’s name and contact information, you can add a security symbol to increase conversions.
-Similarly, if you have a contact page that asks people for details that may be personal, you will want to clearly advertise that their submission is secure and private, which having an SSL certificate allows you to do.
+For example, if you offer a free eBook in exchange for someone’s name and contact information, you should add a security symbol to increase conversions.
+Or, if you have a contact page that asks people for personal details, you should make it clear that their submission is secure and private, which SSL certificates make blatantly obvious.